Functions of owners corporations

-The Sale of Land Act 1962 (Vic) requires the inclusion of an owners corporation certificate in every section 32 A document that a seller (vendor) of real estate must give to the buyer buyer before a contract of sale is signed.
-It contains information about the property, such as rates and council planning restrictions that affect it.
-Also called a section 32 statement. (s 32F) (where applicable).
+The Sale of Land Act 1962 (Vic) requires the inclusion of an owners corporation certificate in every section 32 vendor’s statement (s 32F) (where applicable).
 A certificate is not required where the information within the certificate is provided in the vendor’s statement or if the owners corporation has not, in the previous 15 months, held an annual general meeting and has not fixed any fees, nor held any insurance thereby rendering it inactive.

-Note that section 150 of the OC Act makes it Required by law to be done; a law that must be strictly complied with.
-Under mandatory reporting, people in particular jobs to tell a government agency if they know an offence is being committed – for example, doctors and teachers must report child abuse.
-Mandatory sentencing requires judges to give an automatic jail term for certain offences. for the owners corporation to provide copies of documents kept in the register upon payment of a reasonable fee.
+Note that section 150 of the OC Act makes it mandatory for the owners corporation to provide copies of documents kept in the register upon payment of a reasonable fee.

 Carrying on a business

-As members have unlimited Legal responsibility, enforced by civil or criminal courts. for any debts of an owners corporation, the owners corporation is not permitted to carry on a business (s 13) but may participate in a registered company that carries on a business (e.g. a gym), as the business entity would be expected to have limited liability.
+As members have unlimited liability for any debts of an owners corporation, the owners corporation is not permitted to carry on a business (s 13 OC Act) but may participate in a registered company that carries on a business (e.g. a gym), as the business entity would be expected to have limited liability.

 A subdivision with two lots (e.g. two apartments or two villa units that usually share a common driveway) is exempt from having to comply with many of the sections and divisions of the OC Act.

-For example, section 7(1) exempts a two-lot owners corporation from compulsory insurance of the common property.
+For example, section 7(1) of the OC Act exempts a two-lot owners corporation from compulsory insurance of the common property.
 Note that this could leave owners personally liable for an injury on common property if public liability insurance on common property is not included in the lot owner’s individual insurance policy.

 Under section 11 of the Sale of Land Act 1962 (Vic), a person cannot sell a lot affected by an owners corporation unless the vendor or the owners corporation has a current insurance policy in accordance with the OC Act.
-This An order made by the Supreme Court of Victoria or the High Court of Australia prohibiting a body from acting outside its authority.
-See also jurisdiction; prerogative writ; ultra vires. does not affect a two-lot subdivision.
+This prohibition does not affect a two-lot subdivision.